-Samples from the drinking water system were collected and analyzed monthly for biological contaminants, annually and triennially for various chemical contaminants as required by the SDWA and its implementing regulations (Title 40 CFR Parts 141 and 143, and Title 30 TAC Chapter 290).
+Samples from the drinking water system were collected and analyzed monthly for biological contaminants.
+The drinking water system is also sampled annually and triennially for various chemical contaminants as required by the SDWA and its implementing regulations (Title 40 of the Code of Federal Regulations (CFR), Chapter 141 and 143, and Title 30 of the Texas Administrative Code (TAC), Chapter 290).
 Analytical results were compared to regulatory guidelines for drinking water.
 Sampling locations were chosen to meet regulatory requirements and to provide system operators with data that would assist their evaluation of the system's integrity.